-Ah, to quit your job and just make money online for a living.
+Ah, to quit your job and just make lots of money blogging for a living.
 No more boss.
 No more terrible commute.
-No more alarm clocks.
+Throw your alarm clock away.
 What a dream!
-After my first full year of blogging, I began to have such dreams.
+I’ve been blogging since 2009 and I will teach you how to make lots of money blogging.

-After three years of blogging, I decided to take the leap of faith and kiss a steady paycheck goodbye!
+After three years of blogging for 2009 – 2011, I decided to take the leap of faith in 2012 and leave the investment banking world behind!
 By then, Financial Samurai was making roughly $80,000 a year.
-Today, my site makes more than I did as an Executive Director in banking with 80% less work and 100% more fun.
+Today, my site makes more than I did as an Executive Director in banking.
+Blogging takes 80% less work and is 100% more fun!

 Starting a blog is pretty easy.
 Surviving long enough to grow your blog into something that can sustain your cost of living is the harder part.
 You’ve got to have a genuine passion for writing and connecting with other people.
 You’ve also got to have tremendous discipline to keep on going even when you’re sick or not in the mood!

-This post will show you how to set up a blog.
-It’s a post I wish I read when I first started in 2009.
+This post is one that I wish I read when I first started blogging in 2009.
 But to get you excited, here’s a real life income statement of a personal finance blogger today.
+The amount of money you can make blogging is endless.

 How To Set Up A Blog